-All games played against out-of-state teams who are members of their state association will not be bound by this rule in 2016.
+All games played against out-of-state teams who are members of their state association will not be bound by this rule in 2019 when the game is played at the site of the out-of-state team.

-TOURNAMENT ROSTERS, ENTRY FORM AND ENTRY FEE - The CIAC Football Committee will meet on Friday, November 25 to select those schools that will take part in the playoffs.
+TOURNAMENT ROSTERS, ENTRY FORM AND ENTRY FEE - The CIAC Football Committee will meet on Friday, November 29 to select those schools that will take part in the playoffs.
 All schools wishing to take part are required to submit on the eligibility center or the "Submit Scores / Forms Option" under the CIAC for Coaches Menu at ciacsports.com.
-Rosters must be submitted by Monday, November 21.
+Rosters must be submitted by Monday, November 25, 2019.